KHUZEMAH/SRP-MFaisal/wp-content/plugins/users-customers-import-export-for-wp-woocommerce/readme.txt

 The following use cases are handled by the plugin

 &#9989; User Export - Export WordPress users to CSV.
 &#9989; User Import - Import WordPress users from CSV.
 &#9989; Customer Export - WooCommerce Export Customers to CSV.
 &#9989; Customer Import - WooCommerce Import Customers from CSV.

 WordPress Export Users to CSV

 With this WordPress user export plugin, you can export WordPress users from the WordPress site and generate a CSV file.
 Use this CSV file to migrate users to another WordPress site by first using the WordPress Export Users functionality and then the import or merge users (update existing users) functionality of this plugin.
-If you have hundreds, even thousands, of WordPress users, this helps to save your effort and time of manually adding user information.
+If you have hundreds, even thousands, of WordPress users, the export users option in the plugin helps to save your effort and time of manually adding user information.

-You can bulk export users' details to a CSV file with multiple powerful filters such as User Roles, date ranges, etc. Even the plugin automatically uploads your exports via FTP(premium).
+You can bulk export users' details to a user export CSV file with multiple powerful filters such as user roles, date ranges, etc. Even the WordPress export users plugin automatically uploads your exports via FTP (premium).

 WordPress Import Users from CSV

 You can import WordPress users to your WordPress site from other platforms easily and quickly using this WordPress user import plugin.
 Using the WordPress user import or merge users (update existing users)feature you can import hundreds or thousands of WordPress users' details using one file which saves your effort and time of manually adding user information.

-This WordPress import plugin has the option to send an Email to the user email ID whenever the admin imports/updates users' details.
+This WordPress import users plugin has the option to send an Email to the user email ID whenever the admin imports/updates users' details.

 You can map your import columns to the appropriate WordPress data to import or merge user details.
 You can also import data from a variety of sources, such as an uploaded CSV file on FTP (Premium), locally saved CSV file to your computer.

 For importing WordPress user details to your website, you must create a CSV(Comma-Separated Values) file which contains information about mapping fields in a tabular form.
 You can create a CSV file by using a spreadsheet program, such as  Excel, or Google Spreadsheets.
 Save this file with extension '.csv'.
-After entering all details about WordPress users in the spreadsheet, you can import them to your website.
+After entering all details about WordPress users in the spreadsheet, you can import users to your website.

 WooCommerce Export Customers to CSV

 You can export the WooCommerce customer list from WordPress/WooCommerce site and generate a CSV file.
 Use this CSV file to migrate customers to another online store by WordPress import customers functionality or merge customers (update existing customers-premium) functionality of this plugin.
 If you have hundreds, even thousands, of WooCommerce Customers, this helps to save your effort and time of manually adding the WooCommerce customer list.

-The plugin can easily export customers' details to CSV files by filtering customers by user role.
+The Customer export plugin can easily export customers' details to CSV files by filtering customers by user role.
 Even the plugin automatically uploads your exports via FTP (premium).

 WooCommerce Import Customers from CSV